 By Rebecca Mason, RDN

 There’s really nothing like Independence Day.
 I love the patriotism, the time spent with family and friends, the fireworks, and of course—the food.
-But as with many holidays, nutrition on the 4th often takes a back seat to tradition and convenience.
+But as with many holidays, nutrition on the Fourth of July often takes a back seat to tradition and convenience.

-Rather than substituting menu items that completely buck tradition, this year, let’s focus on balance.
-Here are three ways to enjoy your favorite 4th of July feasts:
+Rather than substituting menu items that completely buck tradition, this year, try to focus on balance.
+Here are three ways to enjoy your favorite July Fourth feasts:

 - Lighten up your fried chicken.